Molotov bread basket

 Described by journalist John Langdon-Davies in 1940:

-As it fell from an aircraft, a small turbine on the nose turned to release a spring-loaded casing which, on opening, scattered 100 or more incendiary bombs; the main HE charge in the tail of the weapon continued to fall as a conventional bomb.

 Other descriptions make no mention of a main charge and instead describe a large cylinder with vanes at the back that open out when the weapon is dropped.
 The vanes cause the bomb to spin and this has the effect of opening the sides and scattering the submunitions by centrifugal force.

-The name comes from an urban legend, according to which Soviet Foreign Minister Vyacheslav Molotov claimed that the Soviet Union was not dropping bombs on Finland, but merely "airlifting food" to "starving" Finns.
-There is no record of these claims actually being made.
-The Finns due to this misinformation "sarcastically" dubbed the RRAB-3 cluster bomb "Molotov's bread basket."
-Consequently, the improvised incendiary device that Finns used to counter Soviet tanks was named the "Molotov cocktail", "a drink to go with the food."
+The name came from the propaganda Vyacheslav Molotov produced during the Winter War, mainly his declaration on Soviet state radio that incendiary bombing missions over Finland were actually "airborne humanitarian food deliveries" for their "starving" neighbours.
+As a result, the Finns sarcastically dubbed the RRAB-3 incendiary cluster bombs "Molotov bread baskets" (Molotovin leipäkori) in reference to Molotov's propaganda broadcasts.
+This also lead to the improvised bombs used by the Finns against Soviet tanks to be nicknamed Molotov cocktails, as "a drink to go with his food parcels".

 This description seems to have become common currency among the British public in 1940.
 During the Bristol Blitz, the locals dubbed a similar German device "Goering's bread basket".
+The Japanese nickname for such devices was "Molotov flower basket" (Molotoffano hanakago); some survivors of the atomic bombing of Hiroshima thought they had been hit by one.

-The Soviets had several versions: RRAB-1, RRAB-2 and RRAB-3, with capacities of 1000, 500 and 250 kg respectively, each capable of holding various types of submunitions including HE, incendiary, and chemical.
+The Soviets had several versions: RRAB-1, RRAB-2 and RRAB-3, with capacities of 1000, 500 and 250 kg (2000, 1000 and 500 lb) respectively, each capable of holding various types of submunitions including HE, incendiary, and chemical.

-The bomb consisted of a cylinder that was 2.25 meters long and 0.9 meters in diameter.
+The bomb consisted of a cylinder that was 2.25 meters (7 feet) long and 0.9 meters (3 feet) in diameter.